gautamsi/prisma-mongo/README.md

 ### 2. Create and seed the database

-Run the following command to create your SQLite database file.
-This also creates the `User` and `Post` tables that are defined in [`prisma/schema.prisma`](./prisma/schema.prisma):
+Run the following command to initialize your MongoDB database file.
+This also creates the `User` and `Post` collections that are defined in [`prisma/schema.prisma`](./prisma/schema.prisma):

 ```
-npx prisma migrate dev --name init
+npx prisma db push --preview-feature
 ```

 Now, seed the database with the sample data in [`prisma/seed.ts`](./prisma/seed.ts) by running the following command: